-Bau just amazes me - she is very young, and extremely hard worker.
-During the rice harvest she works at the family's land, and she also works hard as a "trekking lady".
+Bau just amazes me - she is a very young, and extremely hard worker.
+During the rice harvest, she works at the family's land, and she also works hard as a "trekking lady".

-I am still friend with Bau and her family, and I often get messages from Bau and the kids.
+I am still friends with Bau and her family, and I often get messages from Bau and the kids.
 It is gold!

 Upon your arrival at the house, you will already feel you are emerged with the lifestyle of the Black H'mong family.
 They will offer you some of theirs sandals so you can rest your feet after a long day of trekking and will offer you a cup of hot tea prepared at the fire pit in the middle of the kitchen.

 You will share the common area with the family, while your host and the family will cook dinner, and if they have kids or pets at the house, it is a great time to connect.
 Your guide will most likely speak English, and the rest of the family may or may not speak...your guide will help you to communicate and translate, if you have any questions or want to play with the kids.

 Dinner is served and everybody will seat around the table and share the food - after dinner it is time to crash, and you will be taken to your accommodation by your guest.
 Don't expect them to offer you a shower, but you can ask for one if they have one at the house.